nitishkgupta/Shortam/README.md

 # Shortam
 Shortam is a simple and light front-end shortcode framework built on vanilla JavaScript and CSS.

-Shortcodes are provided using shortcode.js (https://github.com/nicinabox/shortcode.js)
+This project uses shortcode.js (https://github.com/nicinabox/shortcode.js) for building shortcodes.

 <b>Note - Shortam is currently under developement (don't use it now in production)</b>